Prince William And Kate In Paris: Is ‘Dad Dancing’ Controversy Now In The Past?

 Prince William and Princess Kate Middleton were recently in Paris for a two-day visit.
 Princess Diana, William’s mother, lost her life in a fatal car crash in Paris in August of 1997, and the visit marked the first time that Prince William had been back to Paris in nearly 20 years.
 It was also the Royal Couple’s first official visit to the city together.

 During their visit, the Duke and Duchess of Cambridge took in a few historical sights.
-As can been seen on the Kensington Palace’s Instagram account, Prince William and Kate enjoyed the view of the city from the railway clock at the Musee d’Orsay.
+As can be seen on the Kensington Palace’s Instagram account, Prince William and Kate enjoyed the view of the city from the railway clock at the Musee d’Orsay.
 They also visited Trocadero, where they were photographed with the famous Eiffel Tower in the background.

 The Duke and Duchess visited the beautiful Trocadéro in Paris this morning, which looks out onto the Eiffel Tower.
 Their Royal Highnesses attended a “Les Voisins in Action” event, highlighting the strong ties between British and French young people???????????????? #RoyalVisitParis